 Emma’s interest in consumer affairs can be traced right back to her early employment with Which?
 That led her to pursue other consumer-focused roles including serving two terms as a non-executive director of TrustMark – the Government-endorsed quality scheme for tradespeople.

 Prior to her role at BMI she was CEO of Certsure LLP for 15 years – the leading voluntary regulatory body in the electrical contracting and energy sector which is focused on raising standards.
 Emma’s leadership and innovative thinking was credited with modernising the not-for-profit joint venture – moving it up more than 20 places in The Times Top 100 Companies to work for in 2018.

-Mike Keil – Head of Policy and Research
+Mike Keil – Senior Director of Policy, Research and Campaigning

 Mike spent the first part of his career at the Met Office, during which time he completed his PhD in modelling the stratosphere.
 In 2007 he joined Ofwat as its first head of climate change policy.
 Mike moved to Severn Trent Water in 2011 to lead the company’s work on climate change and resilience.
 In 2014 Mike went on secondment to run Severn Trent’s Asset Management Department, before moving to his role as Business Leader for Asset Strategy he helps set the long-term direction for the company.